parkerrudd/movie-guessing-game/README.md

 ## Tools

-This uses the TMDb API
+This uses the TMDb API to query movies.
+It has a Node.js backend and a React frontend.